ScottFeichter/my-react-vite-template/README.md

 ## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite.

+- Configures for HMR and some ESLint rules.

+## Plugins

 Currently, two official plugins are available: